mcc-us/bookkeeping/_pages/chap13.statements.closures.md

 title: 13-Financial Statements & Closing Procedures
 ---

-- Classified income statement, Owner’s equity, Balance sheet w/ worksheet.
+- Classified Income statement, Owner’s equity, Balance sheets.
 - Adjusting entries, Closing entries & Financial ratios.
 - **Reversing entries**: Journal entries made to reverse the effect of certain adjusting entries involving accrued income or accrued expenses to avoid problems in recording future payments or receipts of cash in a new accounting period.